HKEx shares drop; concern it's over-paying for LME

 ICE BREAKER

 HKEx has said that until 2015 it will not increase fees for contracts currently traded on the LME, beyond levels that kick in next month.
 It also said the LME acquisition would add to its earnings after three years.
-It will pay for the deal through its existing funds and with an at least 1.1 billion pound ($1.7 billion) bank loan.
+It will pay for the deal through its existing funds and with a 1.1 billion pound bank loan.

-State-backed China Development Bank is providing a $1.8 billion bilateral loan to HKEx, Thomson Reuters publication Basis Point reported on Monday.
-The loan will refinance a bridge facility provided by Deutsche Bank (DBKGn.DE), HSBC (HSBA.L) and UBS UBSN.VX to ensure money was available to back the bid.

 The exchange, listed in 2000 and run by former journalist and investment banker Charles Li, is semi-government run, with the Hong Kong government appointing six of the company's 13 board directors and holding 5.8 percent of its shares.